Peace as a Political Weapon

 No matter how much evidence is amassed of Soviet deception during the past thirty years-violation of international agreements, manipulation of public opinion, subversion and terrorism, covert coups and overt aggression-a large part of the Western public still finds it too difficult to accept.
 If nothing else, the sheer scope of this Soviet activity and the utterly inhuman methods they employ make a “balanced” Western observer suspicious.

-Even the most undeniable facts—like shooting down the Korean Airliner, or the invasion of Afghanistan—failed to change public opinion in the West prompted many people to look for a more “rational” explanation of Soviet .
-Instead, the very absurdity of Soviet motives, or even for a justification.
+Even the most undeniable facts—like shooting down the Korean Airliner, or the invasion of Afghanistan—failed to change public opinion in the West.
+Instead, the very absurdity of Soviet behavior in both cases prompted many people to look for a more “rational” explanation of Soviet motives, or even for a justification.
 And more often than not, these explanations tend to blame the Western governments rather than the Soviets.

 Unfortunately, such an attitude is only natural.
 Any textbook of medical psychology describes a similar pattern of behavior displayed by a mother who lost her child, or by a patient with terminal cancer.
 In general, whenever a person is confronted with something mind-boggling, something utterly horrible and beyond his control, he goes through a succession of mental states ranging from denial to guilt, and from fantastic “rationalization”to acute depression.